 Yes.
 Students will receive a full refund of tuition less the non-refundable application fee and the optional tuition travel protection plan.

 We will also give students the option to transfer their 2023 tuition to another program or they can opt to roll over their tuition to summer 2024.

 Students who choose to roll over their enrollment receive the following benefits:

-If we need to end a session early for any reason, students will be entitled to a partial refund less expenses and non-refundable fees (such as the application fee and any optional insurance) based on when the program cancels.
+If SIG needs to end a session early for any reason, students will be entitled to a partial refund less expenses and non-refundable fees (such as the application fee and any optional insurance) based on when the program cancels.
 Refunds will be determined at the time of cancellation.

 If the program is not completely canceled due to COVID, any student that contracts COVID or needs to leave the program to quarantine will not be entitled to a refund.

 If a student is unable to attend a program due to sickness, illness, or quarantine requirements, the student’s options will depend on whether optional tuition and travel protection insurance was purchased.

 If insurance was purchased, the student may submit a claim for reimbursement

 If insurance was not purchased, no refunds are available.

 Commuter students are not eligible for travel protection insurance (since they are not traveling) and would not be eligible for a refund.